-The light grows larger every day

-Exactly as it ought'er,

-But logic tells us we must say
+The Moon is really just one size The light grows larger every day It always stays the same, Exactly as it ought'er, But here on Earth before our eyes, But logic tells us we must say We see it wax and wane.
 What looks like half is quarter.

-The new moon we don't see at all,

-But then there is a sliver,

-The crescent moon is what we call

-This slice that makes us quiver.

-And then there's gibbous on its way

-To full, the brightest face,

-Then swiftly it begins to wane

-Till gone without a trace.
+The new moon we don't see at all, But then there is a sliver, The crescent moon is what we call This slice that makes us quiver.
+And then there's gibbous on its way To full, the brightest face, Then swiftly it begins to wane 'Til gone without a trace.